GeekyGhost/ComfyUI-GeekyRemB/README.md

 # ComfyUI-GeekyRemB

+WIP - Some features not fully functional (watershed), but the majority are fully operational.

 Custom Background Remover for ComfyUI to address some issues I've encountered with different background removers.

 GeekyRemb: Advanced Background Removal Node